ounsworth/cms-dhkem/draft-ounsworth-lamps-cms-dhkem.md

 EDNOTE: The other way to define this would be to call out a toplevel DHKEM for each one: `id-kema-dhkem-dh` `id-kema-dhkem-ecdh`, `id-kema-dhkem-x25519`, `id-kema-dhkem-x448`.

 EDNOTE: This approach adds a layer of wrapping for the benefit of agility and future-proofing.
-I would be happy to write them each out if that's considered better.
+I would be happy to unroll them into separate OIDs if that's considered better.

 # Security Considerations